SocialGouv/keycloak-dsfr/README.md

 });
 ```

-You just have to uncomment `mockPageId`, Now you can run the code locally :
+You just have to uncomment `mockPageId`, now you can run the code locally :

 ```sh
 yarn start
 ```

+## Add a new page to the theme

 If you want to override the default theme, you have to override `src/KcApp.tsx`, by adding your components in the `switch` statement.